fantine/containers/README.md

 Do not run your jobs directly on the headnode.
 Instead, submit Slurm job requests from the headnode.

-Use this command to request to run an interative bash session on the GPU partition using 1 GPU:
+Use this command to request an interative bash session on the GPU partition using 1 GPU:

 ```
 srun --partition=gpu --gres=gpu:1 --pty bash